Asiana Airlines Flight 214: Response from the South Korean government

 South Korean transport ministry officials ordered Korean Air and Asiana to check engines and landing equipment on all 48 of their model 777 aircraft and announced that the government would conduct special inspections on the nation's eight carriers through August 25, 2013.
-"The measures could include [changing] rules on training flights if needed," Deputy Minister for Civil Aviation Choi Jeong-ho told reporters.
+"The measures could include [changing] rules on training flights if needed", Deputy Minister for Civil Aviation Choi Jeong-ho told reporters.
 The officials also said South Korea had no fatal air crashes between December 1999 and the July 2011 crash of an Asiana freighter.

 Response from the San Francisco Fire Department

-Helmet-recorded images showed that firefighters on the scene saw two of the three victims still alive after being thrown from the plane.
-The driver of the fire engine ran over them.
-The firefighter is reported to have said "She got run over...
-I mean, shit happens, you know?"
-Afterward the incident was reported by the firefighter to San Francisco Fire Department Chief Joanne M. Hayes-White stating "Chief, there's a woman there who's been run over by one of our rigs."
+Helmet-recorded images showed that firefighters on scene saw some victims alive outside the aircraft after being thrown from the plane.
+During their response, one firefighting vehicle ran over a girl who "was alive and lying outside the plane near one of its wings when the trucks ran over her."
+The firefighter driving the vehicle was reported to have said "She got run over...
+I mean, s— happens, you know?"
+Afterward the incident was reported by the firefighter to San Francisco Fire Department chief Joanne M. Hayes-White stating "Chief, there's a woman there who's been run over by one of our rigs."
 The chief asked if the victim had been crushed, to which the firefighter replied "like someone dropped a pumpkin."

 Chief Hayes-White initially made a public statement lauding her firefighters for having "worked as best as it possibly could have".
-After two days, Hayes-White addressed the incident and said that "public officials most certainly have a duty to tell the truth," and that "it would have been speculative and irresponsible to report something without having confirmation" during the first two days while the San Francisco police and National Transportation Safety Board conducted their investigation.
+After two days, Hayes-White addressed the incident and said that "public officials most certainly have a duty to tell the truth", and that "it would have been speculative and irresponsible to report something without having confirmation" during the first two days while the San Francisco police and National Transportation Safety Board conducted their investigation.
 The San Mateo County prosecutors did not file criminal charges against San Francisco firefighters for what they described as a "tragic accident".

 Hayes-White stated that the department's 2009 ban on video recording devices would be extended to include any devices mounted on helmets that record emergencies citing privacy concerns.

+Lawsuits involving Fire Department response

+On December 30, 2013, the "parents and successors" of the girl killed after being run over by a responding fire department vehicle filed a lawsuit against the San Francisco Police Department, and its chief at the time.
+The lawsuit was later dropped as part of a "confidential settlement" however "the city attorney's office said no money was paid to the family to dismiss their lawsuit."